 Fidyah Explained

-If you have a valid reason for not fasting during Ramadan, you must make up for the missed fasts once you are able to do so.
-However, if you are unable to make up for the missed fasts due to a long-term illness or old age, for example, you must pay Fidyah instead.
-This requires a payment of £6 per missed fast, which is used to provide two average meals for another.
-Learn more about Fidyah and its conditions by clicking the link below.
+If you have a valid reason for not fasting during Ramadan, you are encouraged to make up the missed fasts when you can, ideally shortly after Ramadan.
+However, if you are unable to do so due to long-term illness or old age, you may give Fidyah instead.

 Kaffarah Explained